-Campaign Finance is the requirement for all individuals or entities who establish political committees to report contributions and expenditures under the North Carolina Campaign Reporting Act.
+Campaign finance is the requirement for all individuals or entities who establish political committees to report contributions and expenditures under the North Carolina Campaign Reporting Act.

-Candidates are required to form a committee within 10 days of spending or receiving any money in support of their candidacy; within 10 days of announcing their intent to seek a specific office; within 10 days of filing for office; or within 10 days of filing a petition for candidacy, whichever comes first.
 All committees organizing over the $1,000 threshold are required to file campaign finance reports per the reporting schedule.
 Political Action and Referendum Committees are also subject to campaign finance laws and reporting.